insolar/observer/README.md

 Trusted agents can integrate the Node into their business applications or use the Node API to get data at their discretion.

-The Node communicates with Insolar Platform via gRPC and obtains data from a Heavy Material Node run on Insolar Platform.
+The Node communicates with Insolar MainNet via gRPC and obtains data from a Heavy Material Node run on Insolar MainNet.

 Access to this Heavy Material Node is controlled by the Insolar authentication service and is limited to registered trusted agents.
 This mechanism is designed to protect the Node users against inaccurate or corrupted data.